awslabs/duvet/design/duplicates/spec.md

 checked-in configuration.
 The shipped defaults ([§4.3](#defaults)) apply where configuration is silent.

-Command-line options MUST NOT change any verdict: the command line selects which checks run, points at evidence artifacts, and controls verbosity — display, never verdict.
+Command-line options MUST NOT set or override any policy value of this specification: the command line selects which checks run and which requirement slice they evaluate, points at evidence artifacts, and controls verbosity.
+Slice selection changes the input set, never the rules ([§2](#duplicates-check)); for a fixed check selection and slice, the verdict is a function of the checked-in tree alone ([P-S0](#property-p-s0)); verbosity is display, never verdict.
 ([Decision 9](decisions.md#decision-9);
 [P-S0](#property-p-s0))